anwtn/functions-on-k8s/README.md

 `kubectl config get-contexts`

-The target context will have an asterisk next to it.
+The target context will have an asterisk next to it - make sure you are targeting the correct context or use `kubectl config use-context <context-name>` to switch.

 ## Install the KEDA metrics for storage queues

 There are multiple options for [installing KEDA here](https://keda.sh/docs/1.4/deploy/), including HELM.

-One really useful option is to use the Functions command line tools (thank you to this [Azure blog post](https://medium.com/microsoftazure/lifting-function-to-kubernetes-with-keda-e24de86fca2e) for the tip).
+One really useful option is to use the Functions command line tools.
+Thank-you to this [Azure blog post](https://medium.com/microsoftazure/lifting-function-to-kubernetes-with-keda-e24de86fca2e) for the tip:

 `func kubernetes install --namespace keda`

 This will install KEDA into the (new) namespace `keda` on the cluster.
 There details of the `func install` and `func deploy` commands under the [`func cli` documentation](https://github.com/Azure/azure-functions-core-tools#deploying-a-function-to-aks-using-acr).

 ## Deploy the service to Kubernetes